ava-greta-schock/coding-challenge-nov-2023/README.md

-# PacWest's Coding Challenge

-Once completed, submit your repository to pacwest@avanade.com

-## Welcome to the Avanade Monthly Coding Challenge!
+# Welcome to the PacWest Monthly Coding Challenge!

 The purpose of PacWest's monthly Coding Challenge is to create a constant opportunity for developers to upskill their coding abilities, inspire new projects for interview reference, and build SWE community engagement through fun and captivating projects.

-REFINE: At the end of each month, we will tally the points earned by every participant and will release every month's top point-getters onto the [Coding Challenge](https://avanade.sharepoint.com/sites/PacWestSWE/SitePages/Greta%27s-Test-Page.aspx).
-We will also be recognizing individual accomplishments through "Shoutouts!" for those who have shown high levels of creativity and details.
-Leaders and "Shoutouts!" will be recognized at our monthly Core Tech meetings and will also be given the chance to present their exceptional projects!
+At the end of each month, each submission's points will be tallied by the PacWest team and submitted to the Coding Challenge leaderboard.
+Participants who show exceptional work in either a full stack, frontend, or backend capacity will be recognized in both SWE's Monthly CoreTech Meeting and the [Coding Challenge SharePoint ](https://avanade.sharepoint.com/sites/PacWestSWE/SitePages/Greta%27s-Test-Page.aspx).
+Remember: this is a time to challenge yourself, try out new tech, and have fun!

+Once completed, please submit your repository to pacwest@avanade.com with the given reflection questions filled in.

 ## Novembers's Challenge: National Parks Project